tokio-rs/rdbc/README.md

 The immediate priorities though are:

 - [x] Announce project and get initial feedback
+- [x] Support parameterized queries using positional parameters and prepared statements
-- [ ] Support parameterized queries (both positional and named parameters)
+- [ ] Support parameterized queries using positional parameters and non-prepared statements
 - [ ] Implement unit and integration tests

 # Building